29 The Middle Ages

 Medieval illustration depicting manorial manager directing three peasants in their field labor.

-Medieval illustration of men harvesting wheat with reaping-hooks by Ann Scott is in the Public Domain
+Medieval illustration of men harvesting wheat with reaping-hooks by Ann Scott, Public Domain.

 Land settlement also varied greatly.
 Some peasants lived in large settlements that numbered as many as 700 inhabitants.
 Others lived in small groups of a few families and still others lived on isolated farms spread over the countryside.
 There were also areas where the pattern was a mix of two or more of those systems.
 Unlike in the late Roman period, there was no sharp break between the legal status of the free peasant and the aristocrat, and it was possible for a free peasant’s family to rise into the aristocracy over a number of generations through military service to a powerful lord.